Did you feel that? The shift in the temperature? The shift in the energy? Spring is here!

 For millions of Christians around the world, this season marks the resurrection of Jesus Christ after his crucifixion and death.
 Jesus shares the honor of the death-and-resurrection status with such luminous deities as Osiris, Baldr, Tammuz, Dionysus, Attis, and The Green Man.

-For cultures that celebrate Ostara, this was a return from the Underworld Journey of Winter.
+For cultures that celebrate Spring Equinox, this was a return from the Underworld Journey of Winter.

 The time for dreaming is over.
 It is time to sprout.
 Burst forth.
 Choose which realities you are going to bring to life.
 Choose which aspirations you want to realize.
-What will you grow and grow into in 2020?
+What will you grow and grow into this year?